Student jobs in Germany

 What international students need to consider

 There are many opportunities for international students in Germany to earn money while studying.
-For example, as a waiter, as a research/student assistant or as a tutor.
+For example, as a waiter, as a research/student assistant (HiWi, SHK, assistant) or as a tutor.
 However, there are certain restrictions and regulations that must be observed.

 In the following, we summarise what international students in particular should also bear in mind.

-Students from the European Union, Iceland, Liechtenstein, Norway and Switzerland have free access to the German labour market and are practically equal to German students.
-However, if you work more than 20 hours per week, you have to pay certain insurance contributions (like German students).
+Students from the European Union, Iceland, Liechtenstein, Norway and Switzerland have free access to the German labour market and are practically equal with German students.
+However, if you work more than 20 hours per week, you must (like German students) pay social security contributions in certain cases.
+You can find more information on this on our information about student jobs page under "What is the working student privilege".

 Special legal regulations apply to students from other countries:

-The regional contact points of the Federal Employment Agency often have a job placement service for students.
-At large universities, there are often career services that you can contact.
-You can find online job exchanges on the websites of the universities or, for example, at stellenwerk - hochschul-jobportale.
+The regional contact centres of the Federal Employment Agency often have a job placement service for students.
+Large universities often have career services that you can contact.
+You can find online job exchanges on the university websites.
+One job exchange that is specifically aimed at students is the university job portal stellenwerk.

-Sometimes it's enough to look at the notice board at your university or in the advertisements in local and regional newspapers.
+Sometimes all you need to do is take a look at the university notice boards or the adverts in local and regional newspapers.

-Some students work as academic assistants (colloquially "Hiwis") at the university.
+Some students work as academic or student assistants at the university.

-For example, they look after the library, lead tutorials or research literature for professors.
+For example, they look after the library, run tutorials or research literature for professors.

-WHK/SHK positions are a good supplement to your studies.
-If you are interested, you should ask the secretary's office of your own institute about vacancies and keep an eye on the university notices.
+These jobs are a good complement to your studies.
+If you are interested, you should enquire about vacancies at the secretary's office of your department and check the university notice boards.

-Classic student jobs off campus include waitressing, working at fairs, babysitting and courier services.
+Classic off-campus student jobs include waitressing, working at trade fairs, babysitting and courier services.

 However, how much you earn often depends on your own (technical) knowledge, the occupational sector and the regional labour market.
 In cities like Munich and Hamburg, hourly wages are usually higher, but so is the cost of living.